eliasvaa/eliasvaa.github.io/README.md

     <h2>Heart Monitor</h2>
     <img src="assets/20221019153401_pico-with-pulse-sensor.webp" alt="Heart Monitor">
     <div class="desc1"> Fully functional and accurate device programmed using a Raspberry Pi Pico, MicroPython and MQTT.
 Able to
-      read not only the user's heart rate, but HRV, SSDN and RMSSD values. </div>
+      read not only the user's heart rate, but HRV, SSDN and RMSSD values.
+Worked as the team's lead programmer, creating the algorithm, calculations and visuals</div>
   </div>

   <div class="Projs">